thindil/steamsky/others/README.md

 - generatedocs.py   - script to generate code documentation. **Important:** run this script from the main project directory, not from this.
 - build.cmd         - script used to build Windows version of the game.
-You will probably have to change PATH variable inside if you want o run it.
 Build the game in release mode and copy all files to the proper location. **Important**: run this script from the main project directory, not from this.
 - build.sh          - script to build Linux release for the game.
 Build the game in release mode and copy all files to the proper location. **Important**: run this script from the main